hamorillo/captiveAutoLogin/Readme.md

 You can install HomeBrew with:
 ``/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``

-If you don't have Python3.7 install it:
+If you don't have Python 3.6 or 3.7 install it:
 ``brew install python3``

 Install selenium dependency in Python: